 I was the co-founder and Chief Product Officer of ChannelLauncher.
 Started in mid-2011, we provided a-la-carte subscription video streaming services to verticals such as home fitness, education, MMA, indie music, and more.
 ChannelLauncher was like a SaaS Netflix.
 We were funded by a great team at Gazelle Lab, part of the TechStars Network.
 We launched at CES in 2012 with our first content partner and brought some great content to market.

-I was the Digital Innovation Strategist with Cox Target Media where I worked on digital strategy and new products.
-I also consult with local companies to assist them with developing new product concepts, new business models and the people and teams to make it all happen.
-In my spare time I am working on a new opportunity that will be announced in the first second third quarter of 2011.
+Before that I was the Digital Innovation Strategist with Cox Target Media where I worked on digital strategy and new products.
+I also consulted with companies to assist them with developing new product concepts, new business models and the people and teams to make it all happen.

-I briefly joined IBM’s Global Services in the late 90’s, and worked with PepsiCo to improve business continuity and operating efficiencies by leveraging the latest technologies available from HP, Sun, Oracle and Sybase.
+I briefly joined IBM’s Global Services in the late 90’s, and worked with PepsiCo to improve business continuity and operating efficiencies by leveraging the latest technologies available from HP, Sun, Oracle and SQLServer.